azgs-geomapmaker/fissure-station-importer/README.md

 ### ArcGIS Add-in Setup

-1. To use the existing Add-in Executable download the 2 files
+1. To use the existing Add-in Executable download the 2 files:

      ArcMap Add-in Version/FissureBar.esriAddIn
      ArcMap Add-in Version/config.txt

 2. Copy config.txt to C:\tmp directory.
 This file provides connection setup.
-You can change either the dbfile, which is an Arc connection file to the EarthFissure database, or all the connection parameters (database, server, instance,version authentication mode).
+You can change either the dbfile, which is a path to an Arc connection file to the EarthFissure database, or all the connection parameters (database, server, instance,version authentication mode).
-	If dbfile is present, it will use that parameter over the connection parameters.
+    If dbfile is present, it will use that parameter over the other connection parameters.

-3. In ArcMap, click Customize
+3. In ArcMap, click Customize then Add-In Manager
-4. Select Customize Mode…
+4. Select Customize Mode and the Options Tab …
 5 .
-Click Add from file…
+Click the Add from file button …
-8. Navigate to and select FissureBar.esriAddIn
+8. Navigate to and select the FissureBar.esriAddIn.
 9. Click Open

-The Visual Studio project within the ArcMap Add-in Version is a standalone project in the VS 2010 environment.
+10. In the Toolbars List select the FissurBar to make the toolbar visible.

 The Add-in runs the same as the standalone version, there are 2 buttons that allow you to import shape files.

+Developers

+The Visual Studio project within the ArcMap Add-in Version folder is a standalone project in the VS 2010 environment.